theblushingcrow/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Introduction

-The raw data used for this project is entitled "Human Activity Recognition Using Smartphones Data Set", availabe from UCI Center for Machine Learning and Intelligent Systems.
+The raw data used for this project is entitled "Human Activity Recognition Using Smartphones Data Set", available from UCI Center for Machine Learning and Intelligent Systems.

 It is a Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.
 For more information on the raw data please see: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones as well as the raw data's README.txt file.

 This repository includes an R script (run_analysis.R) which, when run, generates a tidy data text file that meets the principles of tidy data in the wide form (as detailed in David Hood's tidy data post: https://class.coursera.org/getdata-030/forum/thread?thread_id=107).
-It includes the columns for subject, activity, and the average of the mean and standard deviation measurments for that subject/activity combination.
-More inforamtion on the columns is detailed in the code book, also found in this repository.
+It includes the columns for subject, activity, and the average of the mean and standard deviation measurements for that subject/activity combination.
+More information on the columns is detailed in the code book, also found in this repository.

 As David Hood noted:
 "producing a mean of the means gives you the typical measure for that particular person doing that particular activity.
 Producing a mean of the standard deviations gives you a measure for how much variation was there in that particular person doing that particular activity."